 Best Compact Treadmill for Small Spaces – Introduction

-What are the best compact treadmills for small spaces and home use in 2023?
+What are the best compact treadmills for small spaces and home use?

-While weightlifting should be a big part of your workout routine, cardio is important too.
+While weightlifting should be a big part of your workout routine, cardio is essential too.

 Cardio works your heart, lungs, and circulatory system.

-It’s good for your cardiovascular fitness, and general health and can help you manage or lose weight as well.
+It’s good for cardiovascular fitness and general health and can also help you manage or lose weight.

-Granted, cardio WON’T do much for your strength, but that’s why you need to lift weights too.
+Granted, cardio will not do much for your strength, but that’s why you need to lift weights, too.

-When it comes to cardio, most people should try to accumulate about 150 minutes a week, or five 30-minute sessions.
+Regarding cardio, most people should try to accumulate about 150 minutes a week or five 30-minute sessions.
 (NASM)

-This might sound like a lot, but it’s actually very manageable.
+This might sound like a lot, but it’s very manageable.

-You don’t even need to go to the gym to do a cardio workout, so it’s usually easy to slot into your weekly schedule.
+You don’t even need to go to the gym for a cardio workout, so it’s usually easy to slot into your weekly schedule.

 There are lots of different cardio activities, and some of the best include: